DennitchGlitchie/Text-Message-Sign/README.md

 -Setting up automatic wifi by editting the config file https://dietpi.com/phpbb/viewtopic.php?p=9#p9 -> Open dietpi-wifi.txt and open it with wordpad
   -> Change aWIFI_SSID[0]='MySSID' and aWIFI_KEY[0]='MyWifiKey'
--Setting up ssh key for raspberry pi from laptop: ssh -i TextMessageSign root@10.0.0.128 -> using the diet-config command to change ssh to OpenSSH and not Dropbear -> Use ssh-keygen to generate a key with custom name and adding the .pub file to ~/.ssh/authorized_keys (remember to respond "Yes")
+  -> Don't forget to also activate automatic wifi -Setting up ssh key for raspberry pi from laptop: ssh -i TextMessageSign root@10.0.0.128 -> using the diet-config command to change ssh to OpenSSH and not Dropbear -> Use ssh-keygen to generate a key with custom name and adding the .pub file to ~/.ssh/authorized_keys (remember to respond "Yes")